Josh012006/Josh012006/README.md

 ## Hello😁, I'm Josué
-  - I'm currently learning Software Development👨🏽‍💻 at Gomycode.
+  - I'm currently learning Software Development👨🏽‍💻 at Gomycode and working on a mini 2D game 🎮project in C++ on my own.
   - 💪🏽Skills:
       * I've learnt how to use HTML5, CSS3 and some of its frameworks(Bootstrap, Tailwind).
       * JavaScript with DOM and ES6 is also part of my skills.